AntonWallin999/-Millennium-Prize-Problems-Solutions/README.md

 ---

-## 🌍 A Gift of Knowledge – that is not for sale, cannot be bought"
+## 🌍 A Gift of Knowledge – that is not for sale
 And the beauty of this is"
-It creates a value that money can never match.
 The truth is limitless - No Patents, Only Progress

 This project is entirely open and free for anyone to use, explore, and build upon.
 The algorithms, models, and mathematical insights shared here represent years of dedication, and I release them with a simple request: